 - ice trays or silicone trays

 Before you get started, prepare your trays for the gelatin mixture.
 You can use ice cube trays or silicone trays (my preference since they’re so cute!)
+If you’re going to use the gummies as pill pockets, though, I’d recommend the trays with small cubes to give you a deeper gummy.

 To make it easy to pop the gummies out of the trays, you’ll want to give the trays a spray with olive oil.
 I used an olive oil mister; you just pump up the mixer to create a spray: